Mark Metz, County Attorney

 John graduated from Chaska High School and received his Bachelor of Arts from Gustavus Adolphus College.
 He and his family reside in Chaska.

-Jennifer Christensen is an Assistant Carver County Attorney prosecuting juvenile delinquency and child protection cases.
-She joined the Juvenile Division in 2008, and handles a variety of cases for the division.
+Jennifer Christensen is the Juvenile Division Manager.
+She prosecutes juvenile delinquency matters and child protection cases.
+She joined the Juvenile Division in 2008, beginning her Division Manager role in 2018.
+Christensen handles a variety of cases for the division.
 This includes matters ranging from petty offenses, such as curfew violations, to felony level delinquency offenses.
 Christensen also works with Social Services in bringing actions to protect abused and neglected children.
 These actions include petitions to address children who are truant from school, children in need of protection and services, abused and neglected children, and petitions to terminate parental rights.

-Christensen is a member of the Carver County Children’s Justice Initiative, the Carver County Child Mortality Review Board, the Carver County Child Protection Consultation Team, and the Carver County Child Protection Investigations Team.
+Christensen is a member of the Carver County Children’s Justice Initiative, the Carver County Child Mortality Review Board, the Carver County Child Protection Consultation Team, the Carver County Child Protection Investigations Team, and the Minnesota County Attorney’s Association Juvenile Law Committee for both Delinquency and Child Protection.
 She also consults with and provides advice to law enforcement and other county agencies.

 Prior to joining Carver County, Christensen was a judicial law clerk for Judge Daniel H. Mabley in the Fourth Judicial District.
 Christensen graduated from William Mitchell College of Law in 2006, where she served on the Law Review from 2004 to 2006.